scipopt/scip/scripts/trainEstimation/README.md

 The methods are sorted by their geometric mean approximation ratio of the true tree size.
 We normalize each ratio such that it is bounded from below by 1, which would correspond to a perfect estimate.
-The method at the top, the Random.Forest method, is the method that, yields the most accurate estimate of search tree size at termination.
+The method at the top, Random.Forest, is the method that yields the most accurate estimate of search tree size at termination.
-For methods that approximate search completion, also the Mean Squared Error of the approximation is shown in column "MSE".
+For methods that approximate search completion, the Mean Squared Error of the approximation is shown in column "MSE".
 The columns 2Accurate etc. give the fraction of records that are within a factor of 2 (3,4) of the actual tree size at termination.
 Better methods reach higher values in those columns.

 Disclaimer: This table has been produced as a showcase on a subset of 91 publicly available instances almost all of which are solved by SCIP in less than 100 seconds.
 The figures therein are not representative beyond the data set, and the ranking of the methods may substantially change on other data sources.

 Using the Trained Regression in SCIP